museumsvictoria/mv-genera-ios-swift/ReadMe.txt

 Audio Files -> genera-swift/Audio
 HTML Templates -> genera-swift/Templates

-Subdirectories created under the Templates directory - e.g. for CSS, javascript and CSS Assets - will also be automatically included in the project.
+Any subdirectories you create under the Templates directory - e.g. for CSS, javascript and CSS Assets - will be automatically included in the project.
+The app expects the iPad About page to be "about-ipad.html" and the iPhone About page to be "about-iphone.html"

+Developing and Adding Content:
+Although the data structure has changed slightly, a lot of the information on content from our original blog posts is still relevant and can be found here: https://museumvictoria.com.au/discoverycentre/mv-field-guide-app/blog/